sunfounder/picar-x/docs/source/ezblock_face_detection.rst

 Face Detection
 ======================

-In addition to color detection, PiCar-X also provides face detection.
-Here we use Joystick to adjust the direction of the camera and let the faces number be displayed in the debug monitor.
+In addition to color detection, PiCar-X also includes a face detection function.
+In the following example the Joystick widget is used to adjust the direction of the camera, and the number of faces will be displayed in the debug monitor.

+For more information on how to use the Video widget, please reference the tutorial on Ezblock video here:
-* `How to Use the Video Function? <https://docs.sunfounder.com/projects/ezblock3/en/latest/use_video.html>`_
+`How to Use the Video Function? <https://docs.sunfounder.com/projects/ezblock3/en/latest/use_video.html>`_

 .. image:: img/block/face_detection.PNG